-5.1 Structure of the Aquifer
+5.1 Structure of the Strata

 The 3D strata model shows that the VB thickness of the Zhurong's landing site is over 900 m.
-In addition, we also use the method proposed by Buczkowski et al. (2004) to calculate the VB thickness of the two ghost craters closest to the Zhurong landing site and show that the VB thickness is 1.2 km.
-Some researchers have also studied the aquifer of the Zhurong landing site.
-Mills et al. (2021) inferred the VB thickness based on the six ghost craters at the Zhurong landing site, and the average coverage thickness of the four was approximately 1.2 km, which is aligned with our results.
-The other two ghost craters are approximately 0.6 km thick.
-However, the results of Wu et al. (2021) show that the VB thickness in this region is 65.5-268.3 m.
+Some researchers have studied the aquifer of the Zhurong landing site.
+The results of Wu et al. (2021) show that the minimum VB thickness in this region is 65.5-268.3 m.
 They believe that VB is greater than the height of the buried crater rim and therefore use the relationship between the edge height of the fresh crater and the diameter of the crater (Garvin, 2003) to estimate the edge height of the ghost crater as the VB thickness.
 These two vastly different results are due to different interpretations of ghost craters.
-We believe that it is far from sufficient to estimate the VB thickness by burying the crater edge alone, which would result in the wall of the ghost crater being exposed after volume compaction, which obviously did not occur at the ghost crater in the Zhurong landing site.
-In addition, when the crater is deeper than 250 m, the content of volatile components reflected in the sputtering mat morphology also gradually increases (Figure 13(A-c)).
-It is hard to imagine that VBs less thick than 270 m can form barrier craters deeper than 1 km.
-Finally, a crater 275 km southeast of the landing site, as shown in Figure 13(c), also shows that the VB thickness is much higher than the estimate by Wu et al. (2021).
-The CTX image shows that part of the impact crater 4800 m below the surface is buried by liquid material similar to mud.
-Its morphology is markedly different from that of the crater (Figure 13(d)) in the southeastern Utopia Planita, which was filled with lava from the Elysium Volcano.
-However, there is no source of liquid material on the exposed wall of the crater.
-The lip of the crater is intact, and there is no indication of significant erosion.
-Therefore, we judge that the liquid filling material is the VB material pouring from the covered part of the crater.
+We believe that it is far from sufficient to estimate the VB thickness by burying the crater edge alone, which would result in the wall of the ghost crater being exposed after volume compaction like Figure 17(b).
+Such case obviously did not occur at the ghost crater in the Zhurong landing site.
+In addition, when the crater is deeper than 250 m, the content of volatile components reflected in the sputtering mat morphology also gradually increases (Figure 17(c-e)).
+Such case also indicates that the rich volatiles VBs should be thicker than 250m to cause the ejecta transformation as craters go larger.

-Figure 13.
-Comparison of sputtering mat morphology and filling morphology of mud and volcanic lava in the craters of various sizes:(a) 1.8 km in diameter, 360 m in depth (CTX mosaic ID: E108\N24); (b) 8 km in diameter, 900 m in depth (CTX mosaic ID: E108\N24); (c) 14 km in diameter and 860 m in depth, filled by upwelling mud (CTX mosaic ID: E112\N20); (d) 17 km in diameter and 400 m in depth, filled with volcanic lava (CTX mosaic ID: E120\N-26).
+Figure 17. (a) ghost crater in Zhurong landing site; (b)nearly buried crater which is 439km south-west to the Zhurong landing site; (c) 1.8 km in diameter, 360 m in depth (CTX mosaic ID: E108\N24); (d) 8 km in diameter, 900 m in depth (CTX mosaic ID: E108\N24); (e) 14 km in diameter and 860 m in depth, filled by upwelling mud (CTX mosaic ID: E112\N20).